dinosaurfacedude/encryption-programs/doubletranspositioncipher/readme.txt

 This is the double transposition cipher.
 It takes a 3x4 array, gets input from user, and mixes it up.
 It will then output to a file which can be decrypted if the user chooses 0 in the main menu.
+The source code can be found in main.cpp